nusofthq/avchat-documentation/_includes/installation-instructions.md

 Now each installation will connect to it's own instance of the media server side AVChat application.

-<div class="alert alert-info" role="alert">By using this kind of setup both AVChat installations will use the same media server settings files (settings.asc/avchat3.properties).
-Also it is possible that at least one of the installations won't correctly update the external users list.</div>
+By using this kind of setup both AVChat installations will use the same media server settings files (settings.asc/avchat3.properties).
+Also it is possible that at least one of the installations won't correctly update the external users list.

 <h2 id="switching-between-config-files">Switching between the PHP and ASPX configuration files in AVChat</h2>